Hoërskool Strand: Sport

 Hoërskool Strand competes in inter-schools activities with neighbouring schools Parel Vallei High School and Hottentots Holland High School.
 They also compete against tour groups, such as the Bablake School from England, which last toured Strand in mid-2010.
 The sports in which it competes include rugby, cricket, hockey, netball, squash, tennis and chess.
 Sports activities which are not limited to inter-school competition include swimming and surfing.

 The school also has a strong academical focus, but it is considered by most to be concentrating on excelling in the sports-world.
 A school rule requiring students to take part in at least one winter- and one summer activity, introduced at the beginning of 2006, is evidence of the school's goal to become a sport power within the school circles in the area.
 They succeeded in winning the winter-interschools again in 2006 by beating Hottentots Holland in the main rugby match of the day.

 On 14 October 2006, the school sent a year 11 student, Corné Blaauw, to compete in the World Junior Chess Championship which was held in Georgia.

 Academic

 Academically the school also excels on national front.

-The school provides a wide variety of subjects to its students, however the students are required to take the default list of subjects in grade 8 and 9, with the option to take English as a first language.
+The school provides a wide variety of subjects to its students.
+Students are required to take the default list of subjects in grade 8 and 9, with the option to take English as a Home language, however Afrikaans Home Language is compulsory for every grade.

 Students can also take German as a second additional language.
-Grade 9 students have the opportunity to choose between Arts and Culture as subject, or the alternative of Music, Dramatic Arts or Art.
+Grade 9 students have the opportunity to choose a combination of Arts, Music, Dramatic Arts as subjects.

-Here is a list of the subjects:
+Here is a list of the subjects presented at Strand High School :